techidaily/site-win11-tips/source/_posts/speed-up-steam-downloads-stopping-unexpected-declines.md

  While it may sound strange, some users who successfully resolved the issue under discussion did so by disabling DiagTrack, a diagnostics tracking service.
 This service is called Connected User Experiences and Telemetry Service and collects and shares diagnostics data with Microsoft.
 To turn it off, follow these steps:

 1. Open Task Manager.
-(See the[different ways to open Task Manager in Windows 10](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) and[11](https://www.makeuseof.com/how-to-access-task-manager-on-windows-11/) )
+(See the [different ways to open Task Manager in Windows 10](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) and [11](https://www.makeuseof.com/how-to-access-task-manager-on-windows-11/) )
 2. Go to the**Services** tab.
 3. Locate the**DiagTrack** service.
 4. Right-click on the service and select**Stop** .